BUSINESS ADMINISTRATION RESOURCES

 or this more versatile one for GMT/UTC and many cities around the world (for Newfoundland choose St. John's, not to be confused with St.John NB which is in a regular time zone).

 Multi-tasking is less efficient?
-(One thing at a time saves time...., William Hathaway, Seattle Times, August 7, 2001)
+(One thing at a time saves time...., William Hathaway, Seattle Times, August 7, 2001 Good news is that I found a current link.)

 Changing links: Articles formerly on http://www.tcp.ca or http://www.canadacomputers.com may now be on http://www.HUBCanada.com.
-The Seattle Times now requires registration to read its excellent archives.
+The Seattle Times sometimes requires registration to read its excellent archives.

 Please advise Keith if any links don't work or have become inappropriate - the Internet changes.)